Best Hawaii Beaches for Teenagers (Ages 13-17)

 The coolest beaches in Hawaii that teenagers will actually enjoy, with surf, snorkeling, cliff jumping, and the social scene to match.

 Taking a teenager to the beach is an entirely different sport than taking a toddler.
-They do not want to build sandcastles.
+They don't want to build sandcastles.
 They want to surf, snorkel, cliff jump, take photos for their social media, and ideally do all of this without you hovering three feet away.
-The good news is Hawaii has some of the most incredible beaches on the planet for teenagers who crave adventure, beauty, and a little bit of independence.
-Here are the ones where my teens have actually put their phones down - or at least used them to film something cool instead of scrolling.
+Good news: Hawaii has some of the most incredible beaches on the planet for teenagers who crave adventure, beauty, and a little bit of independence.
+Here are the ones where my kids have actually put their phones down.
+Or at least used them to film something cool instead of scrolling.

 What Makes a Beach Teen-Approved

-Teenagers want three things from a beach - cool factor, activity, and social energy.
-They want waves they can actually surf, reefs worth snorkeling, cliffs they can jump off, and a vibe that feels exciting rather than sleepy.
+Teenagers want three things from a beach: cool factor, activity, and social energy.
+Waves they can actually surf, reefs worth snorkeling, cliffs they can jump off, and a vibe that feels exciting rather than sleepy.
 They also want to look good doing it, so a solid pair of polarized sunglasses and a surf poncho changing robe for transitions between water and land are non-negotiable in their minds.

 Oahu Beaches for Teenagers